Reviews You Can Rely On

 Credit: Matt Lighthart

-The only interface on the printer itself is a 'customizable one-click button', which might be useful, we guess.
+The only interface on the printer itself is a 'customizable one-click button', but we question the real utility of this button.
 It can be set to perform a limited number of functions, such as pausing and resuming the print, performing the auto-bed leveling procedure, or reprinting the last run file.
-All of this and more is also doable through the app or software, of course.
+However, all of this can be done through the app or software, of course, and if you are already bringing in a secondary device, our guess is that you won't use the on-unit button too much.

 ankermake m5c - the m5c's largely superfluous (but still kind of useful) sole...